 Yet what exactly does antivirus software do?
 At its core, antivirus prevents malware.
 Of course, “malware” serves as a catch-all term for malicious programs trying to penetrate your digital perimeter.
 Viruses fall under the malware umbrella, as do spyware, keyloggers, worms, and bots.

-Obviously, these cyberattacks pose a significant risk to your enterprise.
-Antivirus thus works to identify and block malware from penetrating and dwelling on users’ device.
+Obviously, these cyber-attacks pose a significant risk to your enterprise.
+Antivirus thus works to identify and block malware from penetrating and dwelling on users’ devices.
 Your IT security team can install antivirus on the machine directly, allowing it to operate in the background without interrupting business processes.
 Additionally, it can perform real-time scans on emails, websites, and downloads.

 However, antivirus software can come with some serious downsides.
 First and foremost, most legacy antivirus solutions rely on signature-based detection and prevention.
 This doesn’t fit with increasingly signature-less threats or outright fileless threats which became increasingly common.
 Further, antivirus operates optimally in environments with unencrypted data flows and basic threats.

 Endpoint security serves as the true successor to legacy antivirus for enterprise cybersecurity.
 In fact, it actually goes so far as to make antivirus a capability in its overall platform.

 Let’s start at the beginning.
 Any device used by an end-user to connect to a corporate IT network qualifies as an endpoint.
 They can include PCs and workstations as well as mobile devices and IoT devices.